bburhans/vision/Mail/README.md

 MailVision
 ==========

-This folder contains MailVision, a collection of sub-projects of interest to mail administrators and power users.
+This folder contains MailVision, a collection of subprojects of interest to mail administrators and power users.
 The four main sub-projects here are closely related and will eventually be tightly integrated.
 It is my expectation that eventually the programs will share code and other resources (test fixtures, libraries, etc).
-The sub-projects are:
+The subprojects are:

 + MailFlux: A mail transport agent that exposes SMTP details.